All Episodes

 Every year they complain and whine they need more money, and they get it.

-So we'll defuse the program.
+So we'll infuse the program.

-It's an entitlement with X number more billion.
+It's an entitlement with X number, more billion.

 Never say a word of thanks to their fellow citizens for paying their health care for them.